cartographer-project/point_cloud_viewer/README.md

 | Shift + Ctrl + 0-9 | Save current camera position. |
 | Ctrl + 0-9         | Load saved camera position.   |

+Saved camera positions are persisted in the octree directory and will therefore live through restarts of the program.

 ### Web Viewer

 The `octree_web_viewer` consists of [TypeScript](https://www.typescriptlang.org) code running in the browser and a web server binary.